Events and Groups March 2023

 Exercise to Music

-A New Year and we are back to exercising in the Village Hall on Monday mornings, 9.15 to 10.15am.
+We continue to exercise in the Village Hall on Monday mornings, 9.15 to 10.15am.
 New members are most welcome.

 Shirley Forster is our instructor and sessions are in conjunction with Age UK.

 The walks are usually 4 to 6 miles long and it’s a good idea to bring a drink and energy snack on the walk.
 Where suitable there may be the option of a picnic lunch or a meal out after the walk.

 Monday 6th March: Seaton Sluice, led by Brenda 788470